readthedocs/sphinx_rtd_theme/docs/contributing.rst

 To release a new version of the theme, core team will take the following steps:

 #.
 Bump the version by running ``bump2version [major|minor|patch|dev]``.
+   This will automatically increase the correct part(s) of the version number, you do not need to specify the exact version number.
    We follow `semver <http://semver.org/>`_ and `PEP440`_
    (with regards to alpha release and development versions).
 The version increment should reflect these releases and any potentially breaking changes.